▶️ Bend-La Pine school board narrows potential operation levy for May ballot

 “We have a lot of things that our community wants us to provide in our schools, but we don’t actually have the state funding to be able to do those,” said board chair Melissa Barnes Dholakia.

-The school board looked at priorities in consultant surveys to get to their $1 per $1,000 assessed value.
+The school board looked at priorities in consultant surveys to get to their $1 per $1,000 assessed value levy proposal.

-“Expanding our career and our technical pathways so that our kids can really explore their passions, their purpose, and their pathways for their future.
+“Expanding our career and our txechnical pathways so that our kids can really explore their passions, their purpose and their pathways for their future.
 Making sure that we maintain those small class sizes that we have and really helping our struggling students,” Barnes Dholakia said.

 RELATED: Bend-La Pine School Board discusses local option levy